 New whitepaper determines what cooling compressor matches your data centre

-At the heart of a data centre is its cooling infrastructure, and at the heart of that is its compression system.
+At the heart of a data center is its cooling infrastructure, and at the heart of that is its compression system.

 “Inside these closed-loop systems, fluid refrigerant carries heat energy away from the cold coil (i.e. evaporator coil) to the compressor where it is condensed from a low-pressure, low-temperature vapour to a high-temperature, high-pressure liquid, before being pushed around the refrigeration loop for the purpose of heat rejection,” says Avelar.

-When it comes to data centres, Avelar says the different compressor options available can be slotted into five categories, which have been illustrated in green in the table below.
+When it comes to data centers, Avelar says the different compressor options available can be slotted into five categories, which have been illustrated in green in the table below.

-The most common type of compressors used in data centres are variants of the basic positive-displacement configuration, with four of the five falling into this category.
+The most common type of compressors used in data centers are variants of the basic positive-displacement configuration, with four of the five falling into this category.

 “In positive-displacement systems, the cooling refrigerant is compressed using a chamber whose volume can change.
 This is typically achieved using the motion of a piston in a cylindrical chamber (single-acting),” says Avelar.

 “Other compressors in the positive-displacement category are rotary compressors where compression is achieved by the rotation of a vane in a cylinder (rotary vane) or by the rotation of a scroll (rotary scroll) or two matching helical screws inside a casing (rotary screw).”

 While all the above are examples of positive-displacement compressors, the highest capacity, most efficient – and most expensive – is the fifth option, centrifugal models.